Mistake #1: Your Soil Is Terrible

 Most houseplants only need to be watered about once a week.
 Herbs are a whole different story though.
 To thrive, herbs need to be watered regularly – meaning about once daily!
 Their soil should never be allowed to completely dry out, however, you shouldn’t water them so much that the soil becomes saturated and water-logged.

 If you are having trouble remembering to water your herbs, don’t worry – technology comes to the rescue!
-Get an indoor growing solution like Grobo which automatically waters your plants.
+Get an indoor growing solution like the Grobo One Hydroponic Grow Box which automatically waters your plants.

 Mistake #4: Letting the Herbs Flower